WCSCourses/Comp_Sys_Bio2025/course_data_2025/Tuesday_MaBoSS_PhysiBoSS/README.md

 - The first time you run the notebook, imports may take a while while packages initialize
 - If a plotting cell does not render in VS Code, try running the notebook in the browser via `jupyter notebook`
 - For Hands-on 3 and 4, you need to clone two external repositories and integrate local configuration files.
-A helpfulsetup_repos.sh files has been provided
+A helpful setup_repos.sh files has been provided

 ```bash
 ./setup_repos.sh